Sherri010/OperationRoom/README.md

  - See information about one specific developer
  - Add new developer to the team

+now update the `route.rb` file so anytime a user requests `localhost:3000`, it shows the list of all developers and their information.

 ####Step4: Add Partials
 Create a partial in your view to show  all developers information on the page.